 Adenomas are benign and usually non-hyperfunctioning.
 A small percent of adenomas are however active, resulting in a hyperfunctioning syndrome.
 10-20% of adenomas are bilateral.[14]
 Adenomas measure between 1-3cm in size.
 Most are round/oval in shape, well-defined, smooth margined, homogenous and stable/slow growing.
 Calcification, haemorrhage and necrosis are rare but may be present in larger lesions.
 Atypical adenomas can appear heterogeneous, irregular and large.

-70% of adenomas are lipid rich with abundant intracellular fat and will therefore have densitometry values of <10HU on unenhanced CT.
-Adenomas display rapid contrast washout with APW>60% and RPW>40% respectively.
-The majority of adenomas show loss of signal on opposed-phase chemical shift imaging.
-Almost all adenomas are FDG negative.

-The 30% of adenomas that are lipid poor will have HU >10 and may not conform to the classic imaging findings.
+70% of adenomas are lipid rich with abundant intracellular fat.
+These lesions display classic imaging characteristics(refer to Table 3).The 30% of adenomas that are lipid poor will have HU >10 and may not conform to the classic imaging findings.
 CT washout, chemical shift imaging and PET will further help differentiate this subgroup of adenomas from non-adenomatous lesions.

 METASTASIS

 Metastasis is the most common malignant lesion affecting the adrenal gland.
 At autopsy, it is found in approximately 27% of cancer patients.[3]
 The adrenal gland is the 4th most common site for overall metastatic disease.
-Primary tumours that commonly metastasize to the adrenal gland include bronchogenic, breast, thyroidcolon carcinomas and melanoma.[14]
+Primary tumours that commonly metastasize to the adrenal gland include bronchogenic, breast, thyroid andcolon carcinomas and melanoma.[14]
 50% of adrenal metastases are bilateral.
 When small, adrenal metastases have no specific features.
 However, larger lesions are ill-defined with irregular margins and display heterogeneity owing to areas of haemorrhage, necrosis and calcification.
-Metastases demonstrate rapid growth on serial imaging.
-The attenuation values are generally >10HU on unenhanced CT with APW<40% and RWP<60%, in contradistinction to adenomas.
-T2-weighted hyperintensity and lack of signal drop-off on chemical shift imaging are commonly encountered MRI features.
-Most adrenal metastases are FDG avid on PET-CT(Fig4a,b).

 ADRENOCORTICAL CARCINOMA

 Primary adrenal carcinoma (ACC) is a rare, aggressive malignancy arising from the adrenal cortex.
 It has a bimodal age distribution; affecting children <5yrs of age and adults in their 4th -5th decade.[10].
 Most ACC are hormonally active.
 ACC is associated with various syndromes including Carney complex, Beckwith-Wiedemann Syndrome, MEN-I and Li-Fraumeni Syndrome.[10]
 These tumours are large, often exceeding 6cm.[2]
 Most ACC demonstrate aggressive features with vascular invasion, local infiltration, distant metastases and retroperitoneal lymphadenopathy.[14]
 ACC have irregular margins and can display necrosis, intratumoral haemorrhage and calcification.
-The unenhanced CT densitometry is >10HU.
 These tumours enhance avidly and characteristically have a rim of peripheral nodular enhancement.
 ACC retain contrast resulting in APW<60% and RPW<40%.
 MRI demonstrates variable heterogeneous T1and T2 signal intensities and shows no significant chemical shift change.
 MRI better evaluates tumour extension into the IVC and renal veins.
 ACC is FDG avid(Fig5a,b).
 PET has the added advantage of detecting metastatic spread.

 PHAEOCHROMOCYTOMA

-Phaeochromocytomas are neuroendocrine catecholaminesecreting tumours that arise from chromaffin cells of the adrenal medulla or sympathetic paraganglia.
+Phaeochromocytomas are neuroendocrine catecholamine-secreting tumours that arise from chromaffin cells of the adrenal medulla or sympathetic paraganglia.
 Phaeochromocytomas are dubbed the “10% tumour” as 10% are extra-adrenal, 10% bilateral, 10% malignant and 10% familial(Fig6).
 Most phaeochromocytomas are sporadic but there is a strong association with various syndromes(Von Hippel-Lindau, Neurofibromatosis1, MEN II)[10] Clinically, patients present with paroxysmal hypertension, palpitations, flushing, diaphoresis and elevated levels of cathecolamines, vanillylmandelic acid and metanephrines.